survivejs/react-book/manuscript/05_react_and_flux.md

 [AltContainer](http://alt.js.org/docs/components/altContainer/) wrapper that does the same thing and a bit more.
 It provides a greater degree of customizability than our own solution.
 It's officially supported by Alt protecting us from possible API changes.

 You will see the wrapper pattern later again in this book and you will learn to implement it yourself.
-In this case the pattern will allow us to set up arbitrary connections to multiple stores.
+In this case, the pattern will allow us to set up arbitrary connections to multiple stores.
 Besides, we have control over how to inject them to the contained components.
 Particularly this fact will become important as we grow the application.

 The implementation below illustrates how to bind it all together.
 We'll drop `@connect` from the project altogether and expand `render()` to use `AltContainer`.
 After these changes we are good to go.